 - Hatha Yoga or Yoga of Postures: This branch of Yoga uses physical poses or Asana, Breathing Techniques or Pranayama, and Meditation to achieve better health.

-Bhakti Yoga or Yoga of Devotion: Bhakti: Bhakti Yoga teaches a person to have devotion to the “One” or to Brahma by developing a person’s love and acceptance for all things.
+- Bhakti Yoga or Yoga of Devotion: Bhakti: Bhakti Yoga teaches a person to have a devotion to the “One” or to Brahma by developing a person’s love and acceptance of all things.

-Mantra Yoga: Mantra yoga involves chanting a word or phrases repeatedly until the mind and emotions are transcended and the super conscious is revealed.
-In Vedic Sciences it is said that any person who can chant or sing Vedas can achieve the ultimate salvation or union with supreme consciousness only by chanting the mantra.
-Mantra Yoga helps eliminate a number of disorders, including psychosomatic ailments and the problems of anxiety, stress and tension besides prevent the mind from wondering.
+- Mantra Yoga: Mantra yoga involves chanting a word or phrases repeatedly until the mind and emotions are transcended and the superconscious is revealed.
+In Vedic Sciences, it is said that any person who can chant or sing Vedas can achieve the ultimate salvation or union with supreme consciousness only by chanting the mantra.
+Mantra Yoga helps eliminate a number of disorders, including psychosomatic ailments and the problems of anxiety, stress and tension besides preventing the mind from wondering.

-Patanjali’s Ashtanga Yoga: Ashtanga yoga started by Patanjali Yoga Sutra around 5000 years BC.
-The basis of ashtanga yoga is the Yoga sutras (Sanskrit Verses) of Patanjali.
-The ashtanga yoga basics include paying attention to each of the eight limbs, which are:– Yama (principles or moral code);– Niyama (personal disciplines);– Asana (ashtanga yoga postures)– Pranayama (yoga breathing);– Prayahara (withdrawal of senses);– Dharana (concentration on objects);– Dhyan (meditation);– Samadhi (salvation).
+- Patanjali’s Ashtanga Yoga: Ashtanga yoga started by Patanjali Yoga Sutra around 5000 years BC.
+The basis of Ashtanga yoga is the Yoga Sutras (Sanskrit Verses) of Patanjali.
+The Ashtanga yoga basics include paying attention to each of the eight limbs, which are:– Yama (principles or moral code);– Niyama (personal disciplines);– Asana (ashtanga yoga postures);– Pranayama (yoga breathing);– Pratyahara (withdrawal of senses);– Dharana (concentration on objects);– Dhyan (meditation);– Samadhi (salvation).